-Becky Large and her assistant, Stephanie Olson, pose with CAN’s signature golf cart in front of the Surfside Beach sign.
-Surfside Beach was designated America’s first Autsim-friendly travel destination.
-(Photo by Meganpixels Parker and Latoya Grayson)
+Becky Large (left) and assistant, Stephanie Olson (right) pose with CAN’s signature golf cart in Surfside.
+Surfside Beach was designated America’s first Autism-friendly travel destination.
+(Photo Meganpixels Parker/Latoya Grayson)

 Champion Autism Network (CAN) is a non-profit 501(c)(3) organization that provides traditional family experiences modified for those who have autism.
 It was founded in Surfside Beach in 2013 by local resident Becky Large.